hanjm/fasthttpmiddleware/README.md

 func NewRecoverMiddleware(logger *zap.Logger) Middleware
-    NewRecoverMiddleware return a middleware which can let app recover from a panic in request handler. panic stack info will appear on the field named "trace" in the log line
+    NewRecoverMiddleware return a middleware which can let app recover from a panic in request handler. panic stack info will appear on the field named "stacktrace" in the log line

 type MiddlewareOnion struct {
     // contains filtered or unexported fields